 The appointment is not final yet.
 Under Peru’s constitution the president proposes the central bank chief, but the new two-chamber Congress, which starts work late in July, must ratify the choice.

 Velarde himself has flagged the real risk, and it is not monetary.
-He has warned that while the monetary side is strong, a weak fiscal position is a threat that could undermine the economy over time if public spending is not controlled.
+He warns that the monetary side is strong, but a weak fiscal position could undermine the economy over time if public spending is not controlled.

 Weather is the other cloud.
-Both Fujimori and Velarde pointed to a possible strong El Niño, the periodic Pacific warming that scrambles Peru’s fishing and farming, as a hazard the incoming government will have to guard against.
+Both Fujimori and Velarde pointed to a possible strong El Niño as a hazard for the incoming government.

 For a foreign investor, the takeaway is reassurance with an asterisk.
-The hand on the monetary tiller is steady and well known, but the budget and the weather are where the next surprises are most likely to come from.
+The hand on the monetary tiller is steady and well known, but the budget and the weather are where the next surprises are most likely.

 The market backdrop helps explain the relief.
 Peru’s international reserves crossed one hundred billion dollars for the first time this year, one of the largest buffers relative to output anywhere in the region.

 There is a political read too.
-By choosing continuity at the bank, Fujimori is sending an early signal that her government wants to be judged on orthodox, market-friendly management rather than rupture.
+By choosing continuity at the bank, Fujimori signals early that her government wants to be judged on orthodox, market-friendly management rather than rupture.

 That matters given how narrow her mandate is.
-She takes office having won by a whisker and facing a divided Congress, so a trusted, familiar face at the central bank buys her credibility she would otherwise have to earn slowly.
+She takes office having won by a whisker and facing a divided Congress, so a trusted face at the central bank buys her credibility she would otherwise earn slowly.

 Who runs the Peru central bank now?

-Julio Velarde, who has led the Banco Central de Reserva del Perú since 2006, has agreed to stay on for another five-year term after president-elect Keiko Fujimori asked him to continue on July 6.
-The appointment still needs ratification by the new Congress.
+Julio Velarde has led the Banco Central de Reserva del Perú since 2006.
+He agreed to stay on for another five-year term after president-elect Keiko Fujimori asked him to continue on July 6, and the appointment still needs Congress to ratify it.

 Why do markets care about the Peru central bank chief?